Ready to watch this entire course?

 Skill Level Appropriate for all

-Dan Roarty: Dan Roarty: It's definitely become a little bit of an obsession to try to get something to be as photoreal as possible, and doing it by hand.
-Happy birthday Nana is a project I did, which is dedicated to my grandma.
-She was always a huge inspiration, and being an artist herself definitely drove me to become an artist as well.
-Once I have the basic wrinkles kind of set up here first, that's when I'll actually go in using some of the pre-made stamps and brushes and start putting in some of the surface details.
+- [Voiceover] It's definitely become a little bit of an obsession to try to get something to be as photo real as possible.
+And doing it by hand.
+Happy birthday Nana is a project I did which is dedicated to my grandma.
+She was always huge inspiration, and being an artist herself.
+Definitely drove me to become an artist as well.
+Once I have the basic wrinkles kind of set up here first, that's when I'll actually go in using some of the pre made stamps and brushes.

+And start putting in some of the surface details.
 I've created all the eyes in Maya.
-It's easy enough for me to grab the eyes I've already created and change the color or the amount of reflection it gives off.
-So, for the hair, I used shave and a haircut.
-The basic style here is kind of what I'm going to try to match.
-You literally have to go in and adjust each spline.
-I want her to have a nice cardigan.
-Looking at some reference, I've started sculpting in basic wrinkles.
+It's easy enough for me to grab the eyes and we're gonna create and change the color or the amount of reflection it gives off.
+So for the hair, I use shave and a haircut.
+The basic style of hair is kind of what I'm gonna try to match.
+You literally have to go in and adjust each one.
+We want her to have nice cardigan.
+I'm looking at some reference of started sculpting in basic wrinkles.

 So just select the mesh I want to use.
 I can just splice it right on top of the geometry.
 I can look at my art pieces and I'm definitely happy with them.
 But I'll keep obsessing about until I feel that I can't push it any further.

 Sign up for a Premium Membership to download courses for Internet-free viewing.